-Dabigatran is a prescribed medicine used for preventing strokes and blood clots in adults who have atrial fibrillation.
+Dabigatran is a prescribed medicine used for preventing strokes and various types of blood clots.
 It comes in the form of a capsule and is taken twice daily.
 This medicine works by inhibiting clot formation in the body.
 Some of the side effects of this drug are potentially serious and can include dangerous internal bleeding.

-What Is Dabigatran?Dabigatran etexilate mesylate (Pradaxa®) is a prescription medication approved to reduce the risk of stroke and blood clots in people with atrial fibrillation, a certain type of irregular heart rhythm (arrhythmia).
+What Is Dabigatran?Dabigatran etexilate mesylate (Pradaxa®) is a prescription anticoagulant medication.
+It is approved to reduce the risk of stroke and blood clots in people with atrial fibrillation, a certain type of irregular heart rhythm (arrhythmia).
+It is also approved to treat deep vein thrombosis blood clots and pulmonary embolism blood clots and to prevent repeat blood clots.

 Approved by the United States Food and Drug Administration (FDA) in October 2010, dabigatran is a long-awaited "blood thinner" that is easier to dose, requires less monitoring, and is more effective, compared to warfarin (Coumadin®, Jantoven®).